simboden/BVtkNodes/docs/BVTKNodes.rst

 This tab contains global settings, tools for debugging and information.

-- Inspect tab shows the VTK version at the top.
+- Inspect tab shows the add-on and VTK versions at the top.

 - **Update Mode** is a global setting which determines when changes made in node properties are updated to the corresponding VTK Object